Grey import vehicle: Hong Kong

-Although Hong Kong is a Special administrative Region of China, the cars in Hong Kong are Right Hand Drive, which in contrast with China.
+Although Hong Kong is a Special administrative Region of China, the cars in Hong Kong are Right Hand Drive, which is in contrast with China.
 Quite a lot of used cars from Japan are registered in Hong Kong, including both Japanese makes and even European makes, since both Hong Kong and Japan are right hand drive.
 In addition to used cars from Japan, some new cars are also independently imported too.
 In order to register the car in Hong Kong, the car must be right hand drive, less than seven years old, gasoline powered, meets Euro VIc emission and noise standards, with E-mark for all glasses, all lamps and safety belts, and an unleaded-fuel restrictor installed (if not present already).
 For cars over 20 years old, they can be imported as classic cars and do not have to meet Euro VIc emission standards.
 However, Hong Kong does not accept privacy windows.
 If a Japanese used car is fitted with privacy windows, it must be converted to AS-2 standard clear glass in order to register in Hong Kong.

 Hong Kong does not have import tax for cars, however, the first registration tax is high.
 And the first registration tax rate is progressive, which means a higher price car will fall into a higher tax bracket.
 Since the used car values are mostly lower than new cars of the same model, used car can enjoy a lower tax rate due to depreciated car value.

+Indonesia

+Pre-1999: Import Ban

+All parallel import of vehicle (new and used) are prohibited in Indonesia. most of the imported car in this era is government owned, foreigner owned, or used for special events. in this era, the only people that can import a car except government official are Ambassador, Diplomat and International Organization.

+Post-1999: After monetary crisis

+After the Fall of President Soeharto in 1998. new president is elected with new law regarding imported cars. this new rules makes it possible to import main parts for assembly of a car, and also completely built up (CBU) cars.
+This era is marked by the massive import of Japanese and European cars. most notable car in this era are Toyota Harrier and Toyota Alphard, due to the popularity of that car, Toyota Indonesia later decided to sold it officially. other popular car from this era are Toyota Ist, Honda Odyssey, and Mitsubishi Chariot.

+Used Car Import & Free Trade Zone

+In early 2000, new rules implemented regarding Free-Trade Zone area.
+This rules also allow import of used car from Singapore (for Batam, Bintan, and Sabang) and Japan (for Papua).
+Used car from these area can only be driven in that particular area.

+Used Car Import Ban

+From 2007 to 2015, Used Car gradually harder to import until it banned completely.
+Some used car in Sabang and Papua are able to be moved outside that area through some loop-holes, explaining why some exotic cars using BL and PA plates.